Review & Rating

 LIXIL Group is itself a very new enterprise, formed in 2010 by merging the Japanese toilet and sanitary ware maker INAX Corporation, with building materials manufacturers: Tostem Corporation, Shin Nikkei Co., and Toyo Exterior.

-LIXIL is expanding rapidly into European and American markets through acquisitions as its home market continues to shrink.
-Japan's aging population and very low birth rate have resulted in a rapid decline in new home-building in the home islands.
+LIXIL is expanding rapidly into European and American markets through acquisitions as its home market shrinks.
+Japan's aging population and very low birth rate have resulted in a rapid decline in new home-building in Japan and a year after year decrease in the sale of building products including decorative bathwares.

-It purchased in 2012, and with its purchase of Grohe (organized with American Standard into the LIXIL Water Technology Group), it is now one of the largest faucet companies in the world, possibly the largest.
+LIXIL purchased in 2012, and with its purchase of Grohe, it is now one of the largest faucet companies in the world, possibly the largest.
 Its single surviving challenger is the American company, Masco, the manufacturer of

 In accordance with § 15 of the German Securities Trading Act (Wertpapierhandelsgesetz), Joyou AG announced that it has filed an application of insolvency in the district court (Amtsgericht) of Hamburg.
 The filing resulted from losses estimated at over $650 million due to accounting fraud and off-the-books loans by Jianshe Cai and Jilin Cai, chairman and deputy chairman respectively of its subsidiary, Zhongyu Sanitary Technology, Ltd. of Hong Kong.